City names more open streets around Queens

 • 85th Street at Gorman Playground in East Elmhurst between 25th and 30th avenues;

-• 68th Road by Yellowstone Park in Forest Hills from 108th Street to Yellowstone Boulevard;
+• 68th Road by Yellowstone Park in Forest Hills, running from 108th Street to Yellowstone Boulevard;

 • Dieterle Crescent near Painter’s Playground in Rego Park between Alderton Street and 65th Drive; and